Three Surprise Days in Iceland (Updated!)

 - for an overpriced, private tour company and no other options

-- and the icing on the cake?
-Over 25% of the total budget above was just to pay the DRIVER.
+- Lastly, over 25% of the total budget above was just to pay the DRIVER.
 Yikes!
 When I said I wanted a private transfer on our questionnaire, I meant to and from the airport - not around an entire country and all private tours for two weeks!

-After our ridiculous and expensive Icelandic adventure, I went to Jubel, writing out a detailed description of all of our issues.
+After our ridiculous and expensive Icelandic adventure, I emailed the company, writing out a detailed description of all of our issues.
 I spoke to them privately and gave them every chance to make it right.
 They replied, admitting their mistakes with their communication and questionnaire openly.

 You must be wondering how they reacted.
 Did they give us a refund?
 Did they give us a partial refund?
 Apologize profusely?
 Offer to take us on our next trip gratis?
 Nope.
 Nada.